CriZ-sd/Genetic_Partitioning/README.md

 To run an example in linux :

-You ca use the prepaired script:
+You can use the prepaired script:

 1. chmod +x GA_run.sh